 OCHC PITCHIN UPDATE

-New Pitch Update
+The New Pitch

 The main contract was awarded to Smiths after an extensive tendering process involving a huge amount of work by the Astro Committee and, in particular, Doug Dodson.

-For those on our various social media platforms you will have seen that the big dig began on 2nd July.
-The very heavy waterlogged old pitch has been lifted, the diggers have removed the old sub base, new drainage has been laid and now they are preparing the ground for the new surface.
-It is a long process but the aim is for handover between 1st and 8th September.
+For those on our various social media platforms you will have seen that the big dig began on 2nd July 2018 and with the many updates that followed it showed the huge amount of work that took place.
+The very heavy waterlogged old pitch was lifted, the diggers removed the old sub base, new drainage was installed, knee friendly sub base laid and we finally ended up with a state a new state of the art blue pitch with an orange (rust to be precise) surround.
+It was a long process but we hit our handover date of 8th September.

 The sub base was 20yrs old and its replacement was key to the project in order to provide a world class surface that provides stability for the future.
 The old pitch drainage was also found to be completely inadequate and explained why the pitch flooded so regularly.